You are currently viewing No Heavy Cream? Here’s How to Make Heavy Cream with Just 2 Ingredients

 IngredientMeasurement

-Unsalted Butter1/3 cup
+Unsalted butter1/3 cup

-Whole Milk1 cup
+Whole milk1 cup

-1. Melt butter in a small saucepan over low heat.
+• Melt butter gently over low heat.

 Where to Use Your Homemade Heavy Cream